47 Meters Down: The Wreck

-47 Meters Down: The Wreck is an upcoming survival horror film written by Ernest Riera and Johannes Roberts, and directed by Patrick Lussier.
-A standalone sequel to 47 Meters Down (2017) and to 47 Meters Down: Uncaged (2019).
+47 Meters Down: The Wreck is an upcoming survival horror film written by Johannes Roberts and Ernest Riera, and directed by Patrick Lussier.
+The latest entry in the 47 Meters Down franchise, it is a standalone sequel to 47 Meters Down: Uncaged (2019).
 The film is about a father who strives to build a relationship with his estranged daughter, only for catastrophe to befall their deep sea dive to a shipwreck.
+In February 2026 Roberts said he thought it would be out sometime this year, released by Lionsgate, with a 4th movie to follow after.